sriku97/nitt-results-scraper/README.md

 # nitt-results-scraper
-Web Scraper in Python for scraping students results
+Web Scraper in Python for scraping results from the NITT website